 The 7 - Panoramic Restaurant

-And since you will already have visited the Cité du Vin, why not have lunch on the seventh floor of the museum.
+And since you will already have visited the Cité du Vin, why not have lunch on the seventh floor of the museum?
 This panoramic restaurant offers a breathtaking view of the city.
 You will be able to admire all of Bordeaux and its Port de la Lune.
-You can eat both regional dishes and flavours from around the world.
+You can eat both regional dishes and flavors from around the world.

 Source: Bordeaux Tourism

 Bordeaux is both a land of culture and festivals.
 Discover the festivities that you cannot - and should not - miss!